Kellie Hunt Blue

 Kellie Hunt Blue, of Pembroke, NC, was appointed by the North Carolina General Assembly in 2017 to serve on the Board of Governors of the University of North Carolina System.
 Her term will end in 2021.

-Blue serves as the vice chair for the Committee on Personnel and Tenure and as a member of the Committee on Historically Minority-Serving Institutions.
+Blue serves as the vice chair for the Committee on Personnel and Tenure and the Strategic Initiatives Committee.
 In her role, Blue is committed to ensuring that the citizens of North Carolina have an opportunity to pursue higher education.
 One of her goals as a Board member is to promote access and affordability to all students throughout the state.

 She is currently the assistant county manager for Robeson County and is responsible for overseeing the business operations of the county government's various departments.
 Over the course of her career, she has exemplified high standards of service, performance, and integrity, and she has worked to refine processes, reduce spending, and enhance customer service.
 She joined the county government in 1997 and has held several positions, including finance director and assistant finance director.
 Under her leadership, she supervised fiscal operations, accounting records, and compliance with local, state, and federal laws and ordinances.